Jack Wrangler

-John Robert Stillman (July 11, 1946 – April 7, 2009) billed professionally as Jack Wrangler was an American gay and straight pornographic film actor, theatrical producer, and director and writer.
-Open about his homosexuality and adult film work throughout his career, Wrangler was considered an icon of the gay-liberation movement.
+John Robert Stillman (July 11, 1946 – April 7, 2009), billed professionally as Jack Wrangler, was an American gay pornographic film actor, theatrical producer, director, and writer.
+He performed in both gay and straight films.

-In 2008, a feature-length documentary film, Wrangler: Anatomy of an Icon, was released documenting his careers both off and on the stage.

-Wrangler's wife for the last 15 years of his life, was U.S. singer Margaret Whiting.

-Biography
+Open about his homosexuality and adult film work throughout his career, Wrangler was an icon of the gay-liberation movement.
+The 2008 feature-length documentary Wrangler: Anatomy of an Icon examines his life and career.

-Early years
+Early life

 Wrangler was born John Robert Stillman in Beverly Hills, California.
 His father was Hollywood film and television producer Robert Thurston Stillman, who produced such films as Champion, Second Chorus, and Home of the Brave and produced television series such as Boots and Saddles, Rawhide, and Bonanza.
 His mother, Ruth Clark Stillman, was a former dancer in Busby Berkeley musicals.

 Stillman began his acting career at the age of nine in the television series The Faith of Our Children (1953–1955).
 The series, which starred Eleanor Powell, was a syndicated religious family show that won five local Emmy Awards.

 He became aware of his homosexuality when he was 10 years old.

 Stillman graduated in 1968 with a degree in theater from the College of Speech at Northwestern University, Evanston, Illinois.